intuition-dev/mbMobile/APP-STORE.md

 3.

-In www/js index to go to deployed PWA app url in the cloud from README1.
+In www/js index to go to deployed spa app url in the cloud from README1.

 4.